 Are you planning to use stretch database?
 Let me know via twitter.
 I am @CarlosLChacon.

-Transcription: Stretch Database
+Stretch Database information on MSDN

 Carlos L Chacon: This is a SQL Data Partners podcast.
 My name is Carlos L Chacon, your host, and this is episode 25.
 Today, we’re talking about Stretch Database, a new feature in SQL Server 2016.
 I have with me the product manager for the Stretch Database, Anthony Van Gemert.